thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="add-new-action-1" %}

-If you're using the *advanced* widget settings:
+If you&#39;re using the *advanced* widget settings:

 - Enter the widget editing mode, and navigate to the "Actions" tab.
 Currently, it is empty, but later all created actions will be displayed here;
-- Click the 'plus' icon in the top right corner of the screen to open a new "Add action" window.
+- Click the "plus" icon in the top right corner of the screen to open a new "Add action" window.
 Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
 Then, click "Add" to proceed;
 - Now, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";
 - Click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.